puntogris/dog-breed-camera/README.md

 # dog breed camera
-Camera app that detects the breed of a dog.
+Android camera app that detects the breed of a dog.

-## ML model
+## Machine Learning model

 Model based in 120 breed of dogs trained over 150 epochs, includes metada and its converted to Tflite to use in android.

+Used:

   * Python
   * TensorFlow